Mechkalito/RateYourMusic-Mixes-Naming-Guidelines/README.md

 > 88 Transition
 > The Space Between Spaces

-<h4>NTS Radio Shows</h4>
+<h4 id="nts-named-show">NTS Radio Named Shows</h4>

-URL for NTS Radio guest mixes looks like this: `https://www.nts.live/shows/RADIO_SHOW_NAME`.
+URL for NTS Radio guest mixes looks like this: `https://www.nts.live/shows/RADIO_SHOW_NAME`. *Compare with [this](#nts-guest) and [this](#nts-residency).*

 <h3 id="e">E - Radio Residencies</h3>

 `HOST_NAME`&nbsp;`'s`&nbsp;`RADIO_NAME`&nbsp;`Show`

-Residency shows hosted by artists, labels, collectives, and event promotions.
-In order to differentiate them from guest mixes (C), the resident's name is included in the title and written in possessive form.
+Residency shows hosted by artists, labels, collectives, clubs, and event promotions.
+In order to differentiate them from guest mixes (`C`), the resident's name is included in the title and written in possessive form.

 Time slot for these shows is usually 1 or 2 hours.
 If host is inviting guests in a longer time slot, this runtime is usually split equally between them, i.e. an hour each.